 Testing tray mappings

-- Using the Management Console, create a Windows gateway printer that uses the driver you just installed and has a PSF printer as its target destination.
+- Create a printer that uses the driver you just installed and has a PSF printer as its target destination.

 - Click the Windows Start button and select Settings → Printers to open the Printers window.

-- Right-click the Windows gateway printer you just created and select Properties from the pop-up menu.
+- Right-click the printer you just created and select Properties from the pop-up menu.

-- Click Device Settings to show the trays and options that are available.
+- Click the Device Settings tab to show the trays and options that are available.

 - If your driver lists the paper trays that are available, activate them and select paper sizes for each one.
 Set the options to match your identification statement.